-University of Maryland students plan protest to demand justice for Jordan McNair after regents decision
+University of Maryland students plan protest to demand justice for Jordan McNair after regents' decision

 Other players have tweeted, or retweeted, posts critical of the program and the regents’ choice.

-A pair of investigations into the football program after McNair’s death revealed significant issues.
+A pair of investigations into the football program after McNair’s death revealed significant problems.
 One review, commissioned to analyze the athletic department’s protocols on the day McNair fell ill, found staff made a host of errors — including failing to immerse McNair in cold water, which experts say is the best practice and could have saved his life.

-The second investigation was a response to an explosive ESPN article that labelled the program “toxic.”
-The commission’s roughly 200-page report highlighted instances of the mental and physical abuse of players, and delved into two years worth of problems within the athletic department.
-The commission found that the department “lacked a culture of accountability” and was plagued by frequent turnover, dissension and infighting.
+The second investigation was a response to an ESPN article that labeled the program “toxic.”
+The commission’s roughly 200-page report highlighted instances of the mental and physical abuse of players, and delved into two years’ worth of problems within the athletic department.
+The commission found that the department “lacked a culture of accountability” and was hindered by frequent turnover, dissension and infighting.

 But it also included interviews with a number of players who remained supportive of Durkin and felt he was being unfairly blamed.